 I spent a month in Bangladesh the summer of 1999 and two months the summer of 2000.
 I got to meet many people there and make many good friends that I am still in touch with today.
 Of all the friends I made in Bangladesh, though, my friendship with Fr.
 Doug meant the most to me.
 He really is an inspiration for me, and I will never forget him.
 In December 2009, Fr.
 Doug passed away suddenly from leukemia.
 Maryknoll made a short video in remembrance of Fr.
 Doug.
 I really think it captures the essence of his life in Bangladesh.

 I met my wife, Merindy, in California when we were in Family Practice Residency.
 She was a year ahead of me, but I was a year older.
 I had taken extra time in undergrad and med school to finish.
 So, I usually joke that I am a year older, but my wife is a year smarter.

 We got married in 2005.
 In 2006, we went to Bangladesh for three weeks before we came to Colorado.
 Merindy has also been interested in medical mission work, so we make a good match.
 We’ve been to a number of places around the globe, both individually and together.
 After a lot of prayer, we finally settled on Bangladesh as the place we would like to do mission work.

 You may have read in our About Us section that we have had a bit of delay in getting to Bangladesh.
 The delay, though, is God designed.
-We have plans currently to leave for Bangladesh as soon as our fundraising is up to 100% of goals, if God wills it.
+We have plans currently to leave for Bangladesh in early 2018, if God wills it.
 So, until then we are continuing to work in Colorado, raise our kids, and pray.
 God has a reason for everything. =-)